 I started Fall of Giants in late June.
 It is a tome that is going to take me awhile to read.
 I have made it to page 184 and I’m still only 18% in.
-It’s an amazing read though.
-I can’t wait to get further in.
+I love it though.

 At the dawn of the Renaissance, Alfred – the eponymous second son – must discover the special destiny foreseen for him by his grandfather.
 Now, the unthinkable has happened: Alfred’s brother is king.
 And it isn’t long before everyone’s worst fears are realized.
 Traditional allegiances are shattered under a style of rule unknown since the grand bargain that formed the kingdom was struck over two hundred years ago.
 These will be the most dangerous years of Alfred’s life, forcing him to re-examine his duty to personal honor and to the kingdom, while the threats posed by his brother constantly remind him of his father’s final words of advice.
 What choices will he have to make to try to protect the things he holds most dear?

 I’m so excited to read this!
 I will be participating in the blog tour on July 25th, so keep and eye out for that.
-I was excited to read it anyway, but then I found out the author’s father used to be a pharmacist at a local drugstore my family frequented.
-I have included the blog tour poster if you want to learn more.
+Reading it excited me anyhow.
+Then, the author wrote me a letter because she recognized my address.
+Her father worked at a pharmacy that my family frequented.
+I loved that connection.
+The blog tour poster is included if you want to learn more.

 Happy Solstice!
 It is the longest day of the year, so let’s make the most out of it.
 I thought today would be a great time to talk about the … Continue reading My Most Anticipated Summer Releases

 I have been in a historical fiction mood lately.
-I think you’ll be able to tell by this tbr.
-If you want to see what I will be reading in … Continue reading June TBR
+I think you’ll be able to tell by my June tbr.
+If you want to see what I will be reading … Continue reading June TBR

 When I was contacted by the author to review her collection of poetry I was intrigued.
 I used to love poetry and then for some reason I just stopped reading … Continue reading Poetry for Lovers and Haters by Megan the Poet Review and Other Poetry I Want to Read